Data Centers Are CRE's New Gold Rush — and Brokers Are Cashing In

 Deal sizes have scaled dramatically.
 What were once considered large 10-megawatt transactions are now routine.
 Current projects are measured in hundreds of megawatts, with the largest exceeding half a gigawatt.

-Among the most notable: Related Digital, the data center arm of Jeff Blau's Related Companies, is under contract to acquire a 270-acre farm in Saline Township, Michigan for a multibillion-dollar campus that will serve OpenAI and Oracle as part of a project called "Stargate."
-The campus is planned at 2.2 million square feet and would require rezoning approximately 575 acres of farmland.
+Among the most notable: Related Digital, the data center arm of Jeff Blau's Related Companies, is under contract to acquire farmland in Michigan for a multibillion-dollar campus that will serve OpenAI and Oracle as part of a project called "Stargate."

 A New Breed of Broker